| |

 - lpszRemoteHost

-- A pointer to the name of the server to connect to; this
+- The name of the server to connect to; this

 may be a fully-qualified domain name or an IP address.